oscar-system/Oscar.jl/README.md

 ## Installation

-First, instal `Julia` on your computer.
+First, install `Julia` on your computer.
 Next, this development version of `JToric` should be placed outside of the `.julia` folder of your home folder.
 If not done yet, please move it to such a location now and register it in `julia` and build it, via:

     using Pkg
     Pkg.develop( path = "path/to/your/JToric" )